Help Stamp Out Shards!

 Use only competent, strong cardboard boxes.
 Good wrapping materials in preference order are:

--- foam carpet padding (a little known positive side effect of remodeling);
+-- a combination of newspaper and foam carpet padding (a little known positive side effect of remodeling);

 Then have "slabs" of cardboard cut from large boxes.
-After the shipping box is filled with the wrapped glass and packing material, stuff a slab of cardboard down inside 2 sides of the box, thus (see at left):
+After the shipping box is filled with the wrapped glass AND packing material, stuff a slab of cardboard down inside 2 sides of the box, thus (see at left):

-THIS IS VERY IMPORTANT INFORMATION!!!!!
+IMPORTANT INFORMATION!!!!!

 "Caution!
 If the temperature outdoors is over 20 degrees different than the temperature inside, please give the package contents sufficient time to acclimate before opening.
 This adjustment can take several hours in extreme climates."